radical-cybertools/radical.entk/doc/examples/bagoftasks/bag_of_tasks.rst

    :align: center
    :alt: Bag of Tasks

-   Fig.: `A Bag of Tasks modelled as 1-step Pipeline.`
+   Fig.: `A Bag of Tasks pattern with 1 stage.`

 Run Locally
 ===========